TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 9/Luke 9.37.md

 ---

-And it came to pass, on the next day, when they were come down from the mountain, a great multitude met him.
+It happened on the next day, when they had come down from the mountain, that a great multitude met him.